 The Northwestern University Law Review is a student-operated journal that publishes six issues of general legal scholarship each year.

-The Law Review considers submissions via two different submissions tracks: (1) exclusive submission cycles—winter and summer; and (2) open submission cycles—spring and fall.
+The Law Review considers submissions via two different submissions tracks: (1) a winter exclusive submission cycle; and (2) a spring open submission cycle.
 Further information regarding the exclusive submission cycles can be found on our exclusive submissions page.
 Further information regarding the open submission process is below.

 How to Submit

-Northwestern University Law Review welcomes submissions of unsolicited manuscripts twice a year.
-Interested authors should submit their work during one of two periods: (1) early February through early April; or (2) early August through early October.
-We do not review submissions or expedite any reviews during the summer period (late April through July) or the winter period (mid-October through January).
+The Northwestern University Law Review welcomes interested authors to submit their work during early February through early April.
+We do not review submissions or expedite any reviews during the summer period (late April through July) or the winter period (mid-October through the end of December).
 At this time, the Articles Board is not reviewing submissions.
-We will open up for submissions again during our exclusive cycle on January 1.
+We will open up for submissions again during our exclusive cycle on January 1, 2021.

 We accept Article and Essay submissions exclusively through our online submission system, Scholastica.
 Print submissions are not accepted via email and are only accepted via postal mail in extenuating circumstances.

-If you have any questions regarding print submissions, please contact Elena Joffroy, Senior Articles Editor for Volume 114, at firstname.lastname@example.org
+If you have any questions regarding print submissions, please contact Madeline Yzurdiaga, Senior Articles Editor for Volume 115, at email@example.com.

 Northwestern University Law Review attempts to honor all requests for expedited review if a manuscript has received an offer from another journal.
 When requesting expedited review, please do so via Scholastica; the system will automatically alert the Articles Board.
 If the Law Review makes an offer on an expedited manuscript, the author will have a limited amount of time to respond to such an offer.